Mini price, mini size, maxi sound

 How do they sound?

-To get started, we put the Q Acoustics 3020 speakers on 24-inch-tall metal floor stands, and used a Sony STR-DN1080 ($448.00 at Amazon.com) AV receiver with an Oppo UDP-205 Blu-ray player.
+To get started, we put the Q Acoustics 3020 speakers on 24-inch-tall metal floor stands, and used a Sony STR-DN1080 AV receiver with an Oppo UDP-205 Blu-ray player.
 This little speaker has a rear port, so jamming it up against a wall impairs the sound.

 Discuss Q Acoustics 3020